GenevieveFlynn/senior-design-5/RESOURCES/Solidity-Resources.md

 - 2 Addresses - sender & receiver (these will be inputted by the landlord when setting up the smart contract)<br>
 `const senderAddress = "0x..."`<br>
 `const receiverAddress = "0x..."`<br>
-- Use balanceOf function to get the current amount at both addresses (
+- Use balance function to get the current amount at both addresses (`<address>.balance)
-- Call
+- Use call function to receive the result of executing the function
+- Access instantiated smart contract methods through `yourContract.methods.methodname` (`contract.methods.methodname`)
+- Send to transfer the ether

 #### Special Variables and Functions
 **Variables**<br>